A minimum of 120 credits are required to complete this degree.

 - 30 upper-division credits completed through Colorado State University

-The number of courses needed for completion of the program depends on:
+The number of courses needed to complete the program depends on:

 Through the coursework and supervised field experience in this program, you learn to identify factors that influence an individual's development through infancy, childhood, adolescence, and adulthood, within the contexts of culture and family.
 This comprehensive curriculum is immediately career-applicable as it covers a range of topics such as early childhood development, marriage and family relationships, and emotional and language development.
 You also gain skills in observation, program development and implementation, grant writing, and social policy as these relate to diverse populations of people.